DownArrows/dab/README.md

  1. get data from pushshift.io
  1. replace blackfriday with snudown
  1. fix -useradd + -log
- 1. serve files from a directory from the root URL
  1. https support and auto renewal of certificates with letsencrypt
  1. wiki with discord authentication
  1. cleanup the config file